berge-is-bome/d2wc/README.md

 ## Automatic window-event launching

-The active managed Lua file can open the configurator automatically when Devilspie2 sees a new normal application window that is not already covered by a managed rule.
+The active managed Lua file can open the configurator automatically when Devilspie2 sees a new application window that is not already covered by a managed rule.

 This behavior is controlled in the configurator: